 Weight Saving Tip: In good weather on a multiday tour, you may choose to carry a very lightweight pair of overtousers to provide protection in an emergency, but save weight in your pack.
-The Arcteryx Alpha SL Pant or Mountain Hardwear Strech Ozonic Pant would both be a good choice, as they are lightweight and have full length side zips.
+The Arcteryx Alpha or Beta SL Pants, or Mountain Hardwear Stretch Ozonic Pant would both be a good choice, as they are lightweight and have full length side zips.

 The following upper body clothing will get you through a backcountry ski season in Europe, in most weather conditions you are likely to encounter:

 1. Short Sleeved T Shirt – made from a technical wicking material.

 Features: Any quick drying synthetic (ie non cotton) T shirt will be fine – loads of manufacturers make them for every conceivable sport, so you probably already own one.

 On valley based weeks, I’ll always have a few of these T shirts to work my way through during the week (many are freebies from various running and ski races) and for warm spring touring conditions (ie drinking beer outside the hut in the afternoon!), a short sleeved t shirt with a front zip is perfect.

 Suggestions: Arcteryx Remige Shirt SS, Rab Sonic SS Tee

 2. Long Sleeved Base Layer Top – the classic ‘baselayer’.